Armish11/ZenithTimes-React/README.md

 ### License
 This project is licensed under the MIT LICENSE.
-See the [LICENSE][./LICENSE] file for more details.
+See the [LICENSE](./LICENSE)file for more details.

 ## Contact